earth2observe/downscaling-tools/doc/manual.rst

     The local elevation model (wflow_dem.map) used for downscaling.

-The conents of the example1.ini file is shown below.
+The contents of the e2o_getvar.ini file is shown below.
 This contains all the settings for the e2o_getvar script.
 For example, by changing the line "interpolmethod=linear" to "interpolmethod=nearest" the script will uses a different interpolation method.
 Here the local elevation model (wflow_dem.map) is also specified.
 The map can be in any GDAL supported raster format.
-The grid should be defined in lat,lon
+The grid should be defined in lat,lon.
+Optionally you can save the results in a netCDF4 file by specifying the netcdfout option in the output section.
+In that case you can also specify attributes to save in the netcdf file, see example3.ini.

 .. literalinclude:: _static/e2o_getvar.ini